Renewable Fuel Standard (United States): Food prices

 According to research sponsored by the United States government, the World Bank, and other organizations, there is no clear link between the RFS and higher food prices.
 Ethanol critics contend that RFS requirements crowd out production that would go to feed livestock.

 The 2008 financial crisis illustrated corn ethanol's limited impact on corn prices, which fell 50% from their July 2008 high by October 2008, in tandem with other primary resources, including oil, while corn ethanol production continued unabated.
 "Analysts, including some in the ethanol sector, say ethanol demand adds about 75 cents to $1.00 per bushel to the price of corn, as a rule of thumb.
 Other analysts say it adds around 20 percent, or just under 80 cents per bushel at current prices.
 Those estimates hint that $4 per bushel corn might be priced at only $3 without demand for ethanol fuel."

 University of Wisconsin researchers determined the RFS caused corn prices to be 30% higher and other crops 20% higher.

 Land use and emissions

 A 2021 study from the University of Wisconsin found that the RFS increased corn cultivation by 8.7% and total cropland by 2.4% through 2016.
 This resulted in 3 to 8% more fertilizer use and 3 to 5% more release of water degradents.
 This land-use change resulted in corn ethanol's carbon intensity being no lower than gasoline's and up to 24% higher.

+Fuel prices and consumption

+Ethanol costs a few cents less per gallon than gasoline, but it delivers two-thirds as much energy.
+A 30 mpg vehicle would get 20 mpg if fueled entirely with ethanol.
+Consequently, incorporation of ethanol into gasoline has a slight lowering effect on the cost of fuel, but it significantly raises the cost of driving.